ryea9/University-projects/System Security/README.md

-# Project: Broken Access Control (IDOR) Attack Simulation
+# System Security: Broken Access Control (IDOR) Attack Simulation

 This project is a practical security assessment focusing on one of the most critical web application vulnerabilities: **Broken Access Control (BAC)**.
 As outlined in the **OWASP Top 10 (A01:2021)**, BAC flaws occur when restrictions on what authenticated users are allowed to do are not properly enforced.